Generalized iterated wreath products of cyclic groups and rooted trees correspondence: Abstract

 \section{Abstract}

-Consider the generalized iterated wreath product $\mathbb{Z}_{r_1}\wr \mathbb{Z}_{r_2}\wr \ldots \wr \mathbb{Z}_{r_k}$.
-The number of irreducible representations of the generalized iterated wreath product satisfies a certain recursion, which coincides with the number of certain rooted trees.
-We give the dimension of irreducible representations of the generalized iterated wreath product and literature's fastest FFT upper bound estimate to date.
+{Consider the generalized iterated wreath product $\mathbb{Z}_{r_1}\wr \mathbb{Z}_{r_2}\wr \ldots \wr \mathbb{Z}_{r_k}$ where $r_i \in \mathbb{N}$.
+We prove that the irreducible representations for this class of groups are indexed by a certain type of rooted trees.
+This provides a Bratteli diagram for the generalized iterated wreath product, a simple recursion formula for the number of irreducible representations, and a strategy to calculate the dimension of each irreducible representation.
+We calculate explicitly fast Fourier transforms (FFT) for this class of groups, giving literature's fastest FFT upper bound estimate. \\ \\ \textbf{Keywords}: Iterated wreath products, cyclic groups, rooted trees, irreducible representations, fast Fourier transform, Bratteli diagrams. \\ \\ \textit{AMS Subject Classification}: Primary 20C99, 20E08; Secondary 65T50, 05E25 }